cardo-org/Rembus.jl/docs/src/configuration.md

 .
 ├── admins.json
 ├── keys
-│   ├── bar
+│   ├── bar.rsa.pem
-│   └── foo
+│   └── foo.ecdsa.pem
 ├── exposers.json
-├── owners.csv
+├── owners.json
-├── component_owner.csv
+├── component_owner.json
 ├── topic_auth.json
+├── twins.json
+├── messages
-├── twins
+    ├── 1345
-    ├── bar
+    ├── 345456
-    └── foo
+    └── 867687

 ```

-where `foo` and `bar` files are named after component names.

-In case the component are offline the undelivered messages are temporarly persisted into `twins/bar` and `/twins/foo` files.

 ### Secret material for authenticated components

-The "secret" files under the `keys` directory contain the secret material used to authenticate the component named as the file.
+A file in the `keys` directory contains the secret material used to authenticate the component.

+This file may contain:

+* a RSA public key;
+* an ECDSA public key;
-The "secret" file may contain a RSA public key or a shared password string.
+* a plaintext shared password string;

-To create the RSA key pairs and send the public key to the broker the [`Rembus.register`](@ref) method may be employed.
+To create the RSA or ECDSA  key pairs and send the public key to the broker the [`Rembus.register`](@ref) method may be employed.

 ### Components with admin privilege